cruzjuan298/EasyBook/README.md

    ```sh
    cd frontend
    ```
-2. Build the frontend (can skip this is you just want to preview the frontend):
+2. Build the frontend (can skip this if you just want to preview):
    ```sh
    npm run build
    ```